Join us for the opening reception Thursday, January 12th, 2023, 5-8pm

+Figuring Space is supported by the National Endowment for the Arts and the Ruth Foundation for the Arts.
 The exhibition will present full-scale, figurative sculptures in clay by the top artists working in clay in the United States.
-Kelli Morgan, Professor of the Practice, Tufts University, will add her integral knowledge of the historical use of the figure in American art over the last 200 years, to deepen The Clay Studio’s usual focus on contemporary ceramic art.
+Kelli Morgan, Professor of the Practice, Tufts University, will add her integral knowledge of the historical use of the figure in American art over the last 200 years to deepen The Clay Studio’s usual focus on contemporary ceramic art.

 The group of powerful, full-scale representations of human figures will serve as a body of evidence to lay bare the issues that permeate American art and social culture.
 Each of the artists chosen uses the figure to usurp the painful history of bodies on display in American history.
 They assert their autonomy and subjectivity by presenting cultural critiques through lenses of their own choosing: race, gender, class, and anti-war ideas.
-Roberto Lugo, Kensuke Yamada, Raven Halfmoon, Kevin Snipes, Cristina Cordova, Tip Toland, and Jonathan Christensen Caballero, are among the invited artists.
+Roberto Lugo, Kensuke Yamada, Cristina Cordova, Chris Rodgers, Sergei Isupov, Christina West, Tip Toland, Jonathan Christensen Caballero, George Rodriguez, Roxanne Swentzell, and Kyungmin Park are among the invited artists.

 Stay up to date on all things Clay Studio with announcements, invitations and news delivered straight to your inbox.